MomentumDataAnalysis101/April252024Workshop/gmail_setup.md

         * The notebook contains many "cells".
 Each cell is either used to write documentation or to write code.
 To test, we will run a cell that contains code.
         * To do this, Run the cell below the text "import packages".
 (We can test this in the class)
     * To learn how to run the notebooks, here is a cheat sheet [Notebooks](https://s3.amazonaws.com/assets.datacamp.com/blog_assets/Jupyter_Notebook_Cheat_Sheet.pdf).
-        * Learn the most commonly used commands.
+        * Learn the most commonly used commands from this cheat sheet.
         * Examples are:
-            * Under "Working with Different Programming Languages" see "Restart Kernel", "Interrupt Kernel"
+            * Under "Working with Different Programming Languages" see "Restart Kernel" and "Interrupt Kernel"
-            * Under "Executing Cells", see "Run selected cell(s)
+            * Under "Executing Cells", see "Run selected cell(s)"
         * Please try to run the cells in the notebook to make sure that set up is done.
         * If any questions, please reach out to <aifeatures2000@gmail.com>.